redux-form/redux-form/src/pages/GettingStarted.md

 The reducer listens to dispatched actions from the component to maintain your state in Redux.

-Next, you should decorate your component with your form inputs with the `reduxForm` decorator.
+The `reduxForm()` decorator decorates a component to enable it as a form.
 This will create two nested Higher Order Components (HOCs) that will wrap your component: `ReduxFormConnector` connects to Redux and `ReduxForm` handles all the dispatching and provides information to your component.

 ## Implementation Guide